david-kariuki/vmware-host-modules-builder-cli/README.md

   4. Open terminal at the files location by right clicking and selecting *`Open in terminal`*.
 You can as well launch your terminal and navigate to where the downloaded file is.
   5. Type **`chmod +x linux-vmware-host-modules-builder.sh`** and click on `enter key` to make the script executable.
   6. Type **`./linux-vmware-host-modules-builder.sh`** to run the script.

+\
+>You also, can download the host modules and build them manually from Michal Kubeček(https://github.com/mkubecek/vmware-host-modules)